BMI Calculator

 How to Calculate BMI

-The table below shows the different BMI categories and their associated health statuses.
-These categories are based on guidelines from the World Health Organization (WHO).
+The table below shows the different BMI categories based on guidelines from the World Health Organization (WHO).

 Why You Should Measure Your BMI